itscodenation/curriculum-15-16/units/10-HTML_CSS2/sessions/1-divIdClass/README.md

 `git commit -m "example comment"`
 `git push origin master`

 This project does not yet have to be share with the instructors.
+It will soon be shared in a future lesson.

 ###Homework
 Students who are not complete with their site by the end of class should complete it at home for homework.